Transformers – 1984

 Scarcity Factor: Can be found but getting tougher

-Notes: Cliffjumper is similar to Bumblebee but uses a different mold, and transforms into a VW Beetle.
-Cliffjumper was also available in a yellow color with some packaging.
+Notes: Cliffjumper gets mistaken for Bumblebee at times, but uses a different mold, and transforms into a Porsche 924.
+The main release of Cliffjumper was red, but a yellow version was also made available with some packaging.

 Gears